MusialaHubert/Artificial-Intelligence/README.md

 # **Artificial Intelligence**
-This repository contains four projects covering different areas of Artificial Intelligence.
+This repository contains three projects covering different areas of Artificial Intelligence.

 ## **Genetic Algorithm**
 The aim of implementing the project was to get acquainted with the optimization problem based on an example of Genetic Algorithm.
 The presented problem applies to